 Asking for feedback may seem like a no brainer, but not a lot of hospitals are doing enough of this.
 Making it easy for staff to give you feedback will bring you new ideas, allow for continuous improvement, and make your employees feel that their voice is being heard.
 Many times you will get feedback and ideas for things that you might not have thought about before and are useful to all employees.

-Improving communications at your hospital takes time.
-The more you invest in engaging content for your intranet the more your staff will utilize this amazing communcation tool.
+Improving healthcare internal communications at your hospital takes time.
+The more you invest in engaging content for your intranet the more your staff will utilize this amazing communication tool.
 Do you have some examples or ideas of ways to improve internal communications in hospitals?
 Please post your ideas to the comments section below, we would love to hear them!